robbiekouwenberg/diataxis-template/README.md

 ## Get Started

-- Check out the [Tutorials](/tutorials) section for all tutorials
+- See [Tutorials](/tutorials) section for all tutorials
-- Using the diataxis templates repo:
-  -
+- See [Getting Started](/tutorials/getting-started-with-developing) for a tutorial on getting started with development

 ## FAQ